PanieriLorenzo/rust-poly/README.md

 This library is covered by the MIT license, see [LICENSE](LICENSE).

 Parts of the source code are based on the [NumPy](https://github.com/numpy/numpy) library for Python, used in accordance to the original license, see [licenses/numpy/LICENSE.txt](licenses/numpy/LICENSE.txt).

-The `__utils/linalg.rs` module is based on the [Rulinalg](https://github.com/AtheMathmo/rulinalg) crate, used in accordance to the original license, see [licenses/rulinalg/LICENSE.md](licenses/rulinalg/LICENSE.md).

-The `poly/eval.rs` module is based on the [fast_polynomial](https://crates.io/crates/fast_polynomial) crate, used in accordance to the original license, see [licenses/fast_polynomial/LICENSE](licenses/fast_polynomial/LICENSE).

 ## References
 - \[[Vestermark 2023](http://dx.doi.org/10.13140/RG.2.2.30423.34728)\]: Vestermark, Henrik.
 (2023). _Practical Implementation of Polynomial Root Finders._ DOI: 10.13140/RG.2.2.30423.34728.